Guadalcanal

-Guadalcanal (/ˌɡwɑːdəlkəˈnæl/; indigenous name: Isatabu) is the principal island in Guadalcanal Province of Solomon Islands, located in the south-western Pacific, northeast of Australia.
-It is the largest island in the Solomon Islands by area, and the second by population (after Malaita).
+Guadalcanal (/ˌɡwɑːdəlkəˈnæl/; indigenous name: Isatabu) is the principal island in Guadalcanal Province of Solomon Islands, located in the southwestern Pacific Ocean, northeast of Australia.
+It is the largest island in the Solomons by area and the second-largest by population (after Malaita).
 The island is mainly covered in dense tropical rainforest and has a mountainous hinterland.

-Guadalcanal was first charted by westerners during the Spanish expedition of Álvaro de Mendaña in 1568.
+Guadalcanal was first charted by Europeans during the Spanish expedition of Álvaro de Mendaña in 1568.
 The name comes from the village of Guadalcanal, in the province of Seville, in Andalusia, Spain, birthplace of Pedro de Ortega Valencia, a member of Mendaña's expedition.

-During 1942 and 1943, it was the scene of the Guadalcanal Campaign and saw bitter fighting between Japanese and US troops.
+During 1942 and 1943, it was the scene of the Guadalcanal campaign and saw bitter fighting between Japanese and U.S. troops.
 The Americans were ultimately victorious.
-At the end of World War II, Honiara, on the north coast of Guadalcanal, became the new capital of the British Solomon Islands Protectorate.
+At the end of World War II, Honiara, on the north coast of Guadalcanal, became the new capital of the British Solomon Islands Protectorate and later the capital of the independent nation of Solomon Islands.

 Geography

 Guadalcanal is the largest island in Solomon Islands, with a total land area of 5,302 km2, and has a population of 155,605 people, making it the second-most populous island in the country after Malaita.
 Mount Popomanaseu is the island's highest point and the highest in Solomon Islands, with an elevation of 7,661 ft above sea level.
-Mbokokimbo River is the island's longest river, with a total length of 98.7 km.
+The Mbokokimbo River is the island's longest river, with a total length of 98.7 km.